rkoshak/sensorReporter/gpio/README.md

 Output | Purpose
 -|-
-`Switch` | Where the ON/OFF messages are published.
+`Switch` | Where the OPEN/CLOSED messages are published.
 When using with the openHAB connection configure a contact/string item.
 `ShortButtonPress` | Location to publish an update after a short button press happend.
 Which are two chages of the logic level at the selected pin (eg. LOW, HIGH, LOW) and the duration of the button press is between Short_Press-Threshold and Long_Press-Threshold.
 For the recommended setup see example config #​2 at the bottom of the page.
 When using with the openHAB connection configure a datetime/string item.
-`LongButtonPress` | Location to publish an update after a long button press happend, requires `Long_Press-Threshold`, `Short_Press-Dest`.
+`LongButtonPress` | Location to publish an update after a long button press happend, requires `Long_Press-Threshold`.
 When using with the openHAB connection configure a datetime/string item.

 ### Example Config